unzerdev/woocommerce/readme.txt

 ## Description ##

 * Version 2.0.0 is a breaking change - remember to test and create backup before updating your LIVE environment.
+* Migration from WooCommerce Classic Checkout to Checkout Block will follow with version 2.1.0
 * Unzer Payments for WooCommerce payments by credit card, SOFORT, PayPal, Unzer Invoice (Paylater), iDEAL, EPS, Direct Bank Transfer and many more (See complete list below).
 * Easily accept digital payments in your online store with Unzer Plugins.
 * Unzer Payments is a 3rd party payment gateway plugin, https://docs.unzer.com/plugins/woocommerce and https://unzer.com/